 Toronto Neighbourhoods are diverse and exciting.
 Yonge Street, Harbourfront Centre Toronto, the Entertainment District... and that's just a start.
 Come and explore these and all the other exciting little communities for yourself!

 One of the things I enjoy best about visiting a city for the first time is exploring its neighbourhoods.
-I lived in Toronto for 6 years and still visit frequently, and I never get tired of discovering its nooks and crannies.

 Photo Credit: Toronto Convention & Visitors Association

 Harbourfront Centre Toronto – The number one tourist district in Toronto.
 This area of the waterfront is popular for boat rides, concerts, shopping, ice skating and just general play-in-the-sun.
 The site of many summer-time festivals and the International Festival of Authors.

 Yonge Street – Yonge is the longest street in

 the world, but when Torontonians say "Yonge Street", they're usually